taranjeet/open-edx-proposals/oeps/oep-0025-proc-incremental-improvements.rst

 shared objectives.
 The hope is that this will enable all of the following:

-* Faster progress on large upgrade projects by distributing the work across more developers
+* Faster progress on large upgrade projects by distributing the work across more contributors

-* A clearer path for new Open edX developers to get started making useful contributions
+* A clearer path for new Open edX contributors to get started making useful contributions

-* A simpler, cleaner code base by allowing more developers to make progress on cleaning up old messes and deprecated code patterns
+* A simpler, cleaner codebase by allowing more developers to make progress on cleaning up old messes and deprecated code patterns

 Rejected Alternatives